DIY Finishing

 photo source: dogmainrecords.info

 At the end the effect is protected with lake, oil or wax.
 For the most natural look I recommend wax.
-If you use a coloured wax (dark walnut) you will give the surface a patina as well as protection.
+If you use a colored wax (dark walnut) you will not only protect the surface but also give it a patina.

 aged wood